Rutgers Campus Buses

 Rutgers Campus Buses are a zero-fare bus service used by students at Rutgers University campuses.
 It is the second-largest bus service in New Jersey after NJ Transit, and one of the largest university bus systems in the United States.
-Service is provided by Transdev year-round, including weekends and holidays.
+The service is provided by Academy Bus Lines year-round, including weekends, breaks, holidays, and events.
 Late night shuttle service for students is provided by Rutgers Department of Transportation Services (known as the "Knight Mover") when the New Brunswick campus transit system is not in service.
-Football and other event shuttles are operated by Academy Bus Lines.
+Academy Bus Lines took over Newark service on January 20, 2026, and began operation at New Brunswick and Camden Campus on July 1, 2026.
+The contract will remain until June 30, 2046.